themue/site.themue.dev/content/post/2022-glenlivet-18yo.md

 ### Nose

-A wonderful aroma reaches the nose on the Glenlivet.
+A wonderful aroma reaches the nose on the **Glenlivet**.
 Sweet berries start things off, but are then complemented by hearty and fresh moss and leather notes.
 Then in the background there is nice dark chocolate with at least 90%.
 And even though it is a Speyside, the aroma contains some peat.

 ### Taste

-On the palate, the Glenlivet 18yo is delightfully mild and warm.
+On the palate, the **Glenlivet 18 yo** is delightfully mild and warm.
 A mix of nuts and vanilla, but also with slight spiciness from ginger and some pepper.

 ### Finish

 Right out of the taste, the malt transitions into a nice warm and lingering finish.
 It is accompanied by oak and malt.

-The The Glenlivet 18yo may not be high end, but it is pleasing, very round and nice, very smooth and also very warm.
+The **Glenlivet 18 yo** may not be high end, but it is pleasing, very round and nice, very smooth and also very warm.
 A pleasant malt for a quiet evening.
 It achieved **89/100** points in my rating.